iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Signing Key

 DID Documents published to the Tangle must be cryptographically signed.
 As such the DID Document MUST include one verification method with a public key.
 It is recommended, for security reasons, to not use this keypair for other purposes as the control over this private key is vital for controlling the identity.
-It is RECOMMENDED to name this public key #_sign-x, where x is the index of the signing key, which is incredemented everytime the signing key is updated, starting at index 1.
+It is RECOMMENDED to name this public key #_sign-x, where x is the index of the signing key, which is incremented every time the signing key is updated, starting at index 1.

 ### Autonomy of DID Integration Messages